Asante Twi

-Asante, also known as Ashanti, Ashante, or Asante Twi, is one of the principal dialects of the Akan language.
-It is one of the three literary dialects of Akan, the others being Akuapem and Fante.
-There are over 3.8 million speakers of the Asante dialect, mainly concentrated in Ghana and southeastern Cote D'Ivoire, and especially in and around the Ashanti Region of Ghana.
+Asante Twi, also known as Ashanti, Ashante, or Asante, is one of the principal varieties of the Twi-Fante language.
+As the variety spoken by the Asante people (formerly known as Ashanti), is one of the three literary standards of Twi-Fante, the others being Akuapem Twi and Fante.
+There are over 3.8 million speakers of Asante, mainly concentrated in Ghana and southeastern Côte d'Ivoire, and especially in and around the Ashanti Region of Ghana.